Nichiren: Buddhahood and the mutual inclusion of all realms

-Nichiren constructed a triad relationship between faith, practice, and study.
-Faith meant embracing his new paradigm of the Lotus Sutra.
-It was something that needed to be continually deepened.
+Single-minded devotion to the Lotus Sutra

+Nichiren held that this teaching of the interfusion of all reality, the ultimate meaning of the Lotus Sutra, could now be realized solely through devotion to the sutra, especially by the practice of faithfully chanting the title of the sutra (daimoku).
+This allowed one to contemplate one's mind (kanjin) and to attain the fruit of Buddhahood in this life.
+This was possible because the Lotus Sutra and the daimoku contains the entirety of the Buddha's teachings within it, as well as all of Shakyamuni Buddha's power and merits.
+This is Nichiren's teaching of ichinen sanzen as "actuality" (ji), meaning a practice that relies on an actual form (jisō), which he contrasted with the teaching of Zhiyi's Mohe Zhiguan which taught ichinen sanzen of "principle" (ri).

+According to Nichiren, Buddhahood would manifest when a person faithfully chants the sutra's title and shares it with others, at whatever the cost.
+Indeed, for Nichiren, Lotus Sutra focused practice was the only efficacious practice in the Final Dharma Age.
+This is because Nichiren held that the Lotus Sutra contains the true intent of the Buddha:The Lotus Sutra is the written expression of Śākyamuni Tathāgata’s intent; it is his pure voice transformed into written words.
+Thus its written words are endowed with the Buddha’s mind.
+It is like the case of seeds, sprouts, shoots, and grain; though they differ in form, their essence is the same. Śākyamuni Buddha and the words of the Lotus Sutra are different, but their spirit is one.
+Thus when you look upon the words of the Lotus Sutra, you should think that you are encountering the living Śākyamuni Tathāgata.Nichiren emphasized the importance of faith, practice, and study.
+Faith meant embracing the Lotus Sutra, something that needed to be continually deepened.
 "To accept (ju) [faith in the sutra] is easy," he explained to a follower, "to uphold it (ji) is difficult.
 But the realization of Buddhahood lies in upholding [faith]."
 This could only be manifested by the practice of chanting the daimoku as well as teaching others to do the same, and study.

-Consequently, Nichiren consistently and vehemently objected to the perspective of the Pure Land school that stressed an other-worldly aspiration to some pure land.
-Behind his assertion is the concept of the nonduality of the subjective realm (the individual) and the objective realm (the land that the individual inhabits) which indicates that when the individual taps buddhahood, his or her present world becomes peaceful and harmonious.
-For Nichiren the widespread propagation of the Lotus Sutra and consequent world peace ("kosen-rufu") was achievable and inevitable and tasked his future followers with a mandate to accomplish it.
+Consequently, Nichiren consistently and vehemently objected to the perspective of the Pure Land School that stressed an other-worldly aspiration to some Pure Land outside of this world.
+Behind his assertion is the concept of the nonduality of the subjective realm (the individual) and the objective realm (the land that the individual inhabits) which indicates that when the individual taps into Buddhahood, his or her present world becomes peaceful and harmonious.
+For Nichiren the widespread propagation of the Lotus Sutra and consequent world peace ("kosen-rufu") was achievable and inevitable.
+He thus tasked his future followers with a mandate to accomplish it.

-The Latter Day of the Law

-The Kamakura period of 13th century Japan was characterized by a sense of foreboding.
-Nichiren, as well as the others of this time, believed that they had entered the Latter Day of the Law (Mappō), the time which Shakyamuni predicted his teachings would lose their efficacy.
-Indeed, Japan had entered an era of extreme natural disasters, internal strife and political conflict.

-Although Nichiren attributed the turmoils and disasters in society to the widespread practice of what he deemed inferior Buddhist teachings that were under government sponsorship, he was enthusiastically upbeat about the portent of the age.
-He asserted, in contrast to other Mahayana schools, this was the best possible moment to be alive, the era in which the Lotus Sutra was to spread, and the time in which the Bodhisattvas of the Earth would appear to propagate it.
-"It is better to be a leper who chants Nam(u)-myōhō-renge-kyō than be a chief abbot of the Tendai school."